canonical/curtin/doc/topics/integration-testing.rst

 ===================

-Curtin includes an in-tree integration suite that runs hundreds of tests validating various forms of custin storage and network configurations across all of the supported Ubuntu LTS releases as well as some of the currently supported interrum releases.
+Curtin includes an in-tree integration suite that runs hundreds of tests validating various forms of custom storage and network configurations across all of the supported Ubuntu LTS releases as well as some of the currently supported interim releases.

 Background
 ==========